-CARS.COM — Subaru will have an electrified vehicle — meaning an electric car, hybrid or plug-in hybrid — for shoppers next year.
-Tom Doll, the automaker's U.S. chief, said to expect one "in market" next year, as Subaru "know[s] we have to have an electric vehicle and hybrid vehicles coming in order to comply" with emissions regulations.
+CARS.COM — Subaru will have an electrified vehicle — meaning an electric car, hybrid or plug-in hybrid with a motor that runs at least partially on electric — for shoppers next year.
+Tom Doll, the automaker's U.S. chief, said to expect one "in market" next year, as Subaru "know[s] we have to have an all-electric vehicle and hybrid vehicles coming in order to comply" with emissions regulations.

 Related: More of 2019 Subaru Ascent Surfaces

-"Our engineers are working diligently with coming up with solutions" on the electrified front, Doll said, adding that "you'll start to see things" that are "in market" in 2018.
-He wouldn't say what type of electrified vehicle would come, but the Japan Times reported last week that Subaru plans to sell plug-in hybrids in the U.S. sometime in 2018.
+"Our engineers are working diligently with coming up with solutions" on the electric front, Doll said, adding that "you'll start to see things" that are "in market" in 2018.
+He wouldn't say what type of electrified vehicle would come, but the Japan Times reported last week that Subaru plans to sell plug-in hybrid models in the U.S. sometime in 2018.

 Ascent as Popular as Pathfinder?